hpe-storage/scod/docs/csi_driver/deployment.md

 ```

 !!! tip
     In a real world scenario it's more practical to name the `Secret` something that makes sense for the organization.
-It could be the hostname of the backend or the role it carries, i.e "hpe-nimble-sanjose-prod".
+It could be the hostname of the backend or the role it carries, i.e "hpe-alletra-sanjose-prod".

 Next step involves [creating a default StorageClass](using.md#base_storageclass_parameters).

-## Adding additional backends
+## Configuring Additional Storage Backends

 It's not uncommon to have multiple HPE primary storage systems within the same environment, either the same family or different ones.
 This section walks through the scenario of managing multiple `StorageClass` and `Secret` API objects to represent an environment with multiple systems.